-École Normale Superieure (ENS Paris) also offers the only residential campus in central Paris, along with two more campuses in the city suburbs.
+ENS Paris also offers the only residential campus in central Paris, along with two more campuses in the city suburbs.
 A research-led institute, the school is counted among the prestigious French universities which form the ‘grandes écoles’, and is particularly known for its departments of humanities and science.
-ENS Paris boasts an alumnus community that includes 12 Nobel Prize winners, as well as all eight French Fields Medals winners – the most coveted prize for young mathematicians.
+ENS Paris boasts an alumni community that includes 12 Nobel Prize winners, as well as all eight French Fields Medals winners – the most coveted prize for young mathematicians.

 Although having once been situated in the Latin Quarter, École Polytechnique relocated to just south of the city in 1976.
 Located approximately 30 kilometers outside of central Paris and with a community of over 4,600 students and teachers, École Polytechnique’s main campus offers over 160 hectares of open space and a range of outside sporting facilities which many campuses within the city center can only dream of!

-The Université Pierre et Marie Curie (UPMC) is ranked 115th in the world and is one of the largest teaching institutes of science and medicine in Europe, with more than 125 laboratories.
-Established in 1971 after the division of the famous University of Paris, the Université Pierre et Marie Curie (UPMC) has a community of 32,000 students, including over 6,000 international students, and a faculty of more than 10,000 staff and 5,800 teacher-researchers.
-Divided amongst 18 different campuses in four French regions, Université Pierre et Marie Curie’s central campus is located in the vibrant and historic Latin Quarter of Paris, neighboring the river Seine and the National Museum of Natural History.
+The Université Pierre et Marie Curie (UPMC), ranked joint 137th in the world, is one of the largest teaching institutes of science and medicine in Europe, with more than 125 laboratories.
+Established in 1971 after the division of the famous University of Paris, the Université Pierre et Marie Curie (UPMC) has a community of 34,000 students, of which 20% are international students, and a faculty of 8,600 staff, of which 80% are in research structures.
+Divided amongst 18 different campuses in four French regions, Université Pierre et Marie Curie’s central campus is located in the vibrant and historic Latin Quarter of Paris, neighboring the River Seine and the National Museum of Natural History.

-Sciences Po Paris’s main campus is located in the Saint-Germain-des-Prés area of the city, which once was the center of the existentialist movement, associated with author Simone de Beauvoir and philosopher Jean-Paul Sartre.
+Sciences Po Paris’s main campus is located in the Saint-Germain-des-Prés area of the capital, which once was the center of the existentialist movement, associated with author Simone de Beauvoir and philosopher Jean-Paul Sartre.
 Today the area continues to be a hub of creative culture and is also home to many famous Parisian cafés.

 And a bonus…